panweihit/panweihit.github.io/_pages/about.md

 Click to watch demos of our lab's work and collaborations [![Watch the video](/images/panlab.png)](https://youtu.be/8FIxFeZgqJ0)

-**FSE Bicentenary PhD Scholarship** [Conformal World Models: A Framework for Trustworthy Human-AI Interaction in Robotics](https://www.findaphd.com/phds/project/fse-bicentenary-phd-conformal-world-models-a-framework-for-trustworthy-human-ai-interaction-in-robotics/?p184388)
+**<span style="color:red;">Bicentenary PhD Scholarship</span>** [Conformal World Models: A Framework for Trustworthy Human-AI Interaction in Robotics](https://www.findaphd.com/phds/project/fse-bicentenary-phd-conformal-world-models-a-framework-for-trustworthy-human-ai-interaction-in-robotics/?p184388)

 **Openings for PostDocs, PhDs and visitors.** Please [email us](mailto:wei.pan@manchester.ac.uk) if you wish to join my group.
 Find [more information](https://panweihit.github.io/opening/) about funding opportunities.